BriiSkii/briiskii.github.io/_posts/2018-12-24-docker-swarm.md

 LESSONS / THOUGHTS
 - This gave me an opportunity to learn more about the netstat and ufw commands, since I don't get the use the regularly.
 - I need to brush up on ssh, and different ways to troubleshoot it.
-- Stack Overflow is a life saver -- That helpful post can be found [here] (https://stackoverflow.com/questions/46116999/workers-unable-to-connect-to-swarm-on-aws-ec2).
+- Stack Overflow is a life saver -- That helpful post can be found [here](https://stackoverflow.com/questions/46116999/workers-unable-to-connect-to-swarm-on-aws-ec2).
 It post says EC2, but works for other hosts.
-- The Docker docs, are also helpful [Docker docs] (https://docs.docker.com/engine/swarm/swarm-tutorial/)
+- The Docker docs, are also helpful [Docker docs](https://docs.docker.com/engine/swarm/swarm-tutorial/)
 - Ask for help sooner.
 - Definitely going to need to review Swarm
 - Seriously girl?